 TGax editor: modify the text as shown:

 A non-AP HE STA that has received a Spatial Reuse Parameter Set element from its associated AP with a value of 1 in the SRG Information Present subfield shall use information provided in the Spatial Reuse Parameter Set element to identify BSSs that are members of the STA's SRG to determine whether or not a received inter-BSS PPDU is an SRG PPDU.
-An HE AP may use an SRG that is different from that the one which it has transmitsted to other STAs in Spatial Reuse Parameter Set elements to identify BSSs that are members of the AP's SRG to determine whether or not a received inter- BSS PPDU is an SRG PPDU.
-Each HE STA shall set the value of SRG OBSS PD Min and SRG OBSS PD Max offsets to dot11SRGAPOBSSPDMin- Offset and dot11SRGAPOBSSPDMaxOffset, respectively.
-An HE AP may transmit SRG OBSS PD Min and SRG OBSS PD Max offset values that are different from the ones that it uses. (#16935) (#16936)
+An HE AP may use an SRG that is different from that the one which it transmits to other STAs in Spatial Reuse Parameter Set elements to determine whether or not a received inter- BSS PPDU is an SRG PPDU. (#16935) (#16936)

+[…]

 A VHT PPDU that is received with(#15760) RXVECTOR parameter GROUP_ID equal to 0 is an SRG PPDU if the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of bits [39:44] of the RA field of any correctly received MPDU from the PPDU is set to 1.

+A VHT PPDU that is received with(#15760) RXVECTOR parameter GROUP_ID equal to 63 is an SRG PPDU if the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of bits [39:44] of the TA field of any correctly received MPDU from the PPDU is set to 1.

-An HE MU PPDU that is received with(#15760) the RXVECTOR parameter UPLINK_FLAG equal to 1 is an SRG PPDU if the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of bits [39:44] of the RA field of any correctly received MPDU from the PPDU is set to 1.
+An HE SU PPDU, HE ER SU PPDU or HE MU PPDU that is received with(#15760) the RXVECTOR parameter UPLINK_FLAG equal to 1 is an SRG PPDU if the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of bits [39:44] of the RA field of any correctly received MPDU from the PPDU is set to 1.
 Otherwise, the PPDU is not determined to be an SRG PPDU.

-Modify clause 27.9 Spatial reuse operation as below
+11ax Editor: Modify clause 27.9 Spatial reuse operation as below

 Spatial reuse operation